Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Theoretical guarantees

-Then by letting $\alpha = N^{\frac{3}{4}}$, $m=O(n^{\frac{1}{2} - \epsilon})$ outliers are allowed for any $\epsilon > 0$.
+Then by letting $\alpha= N^{{3}/{4}}$, $m=O(n^{{1}/{2} - \varepsilon})$ outliers are allowed for any $\varepsilon> 0$.

-A prominent feature of Theorem \ref{teo:main} is its consistency with the state-of-the-art community detection under the ordinary SBM in the literature.
-Assume there is no outlier node, i.e., $m=0$, we simply let $\alpha=O(1)$ or just $\alpha=0$.
-Then the condition \eqref{eq:delta_lower0} becomes
+A prominent feature of Theorem~\ref{teomain} is its consistency with the state-of-the-art community detection under the ordinary SBM in the literature.
+Assume there is no outlier node, that is, $m=0$, and we simply let $\alpha=O(1)$ or just $\alpha=0$.
+Then condition (\ref{eqdeltalower0}) becomes

-If the number of clusters is fixed, i.e. $r=O(1)$, and also assume the size of the smallest community $n_{\min}=O(n)$.
+If the number of clusters is fixed, that is, $r=O(1)$, we also assume the size of the smallest community $n_{\min}=O(n)$.
 As mentioned above, this condition is guaranteed by letting the minimum within-group density $p^-$ to be as low as $O(\frac{\log n}{n})$ and the density gap $\delta=O(\frac{\log n}{n})$.
-In another example where $p^-=O(1)$, $q^+=O(1)$ and $\delta=O(1)$, the condition \eqref{eq:delta_lower0} is equivalent to $n_{\min}\geq O(\sqrt{n \log n})$.
-By modifying Lemma \ref{teo:random_matrix} as discussed in Section \ref{proof.sec}, this condition can be relaxed to $n_{\min}\geq O(\sqrt{n})$.
-This is consistent with the state-of-the-art result in the community detection literature by spectral clustering [see, e.g, \cite{CCT2012}], and planted partition [see, e.g, \cite{GM2005, ST2007, OH2011, Ames2013, CSX2013}] where the within-group densities are usually assumed to be the same, so do the cross-group densities.
-The $O(\sqrt{n})$ barrier of the small cluster size is well known in the literature of planted clique problems [see \cite{DM2013} and the references therein].
+In another example where $p^-=O(1)$, $q^+=O(1)$ and $\delta=O(1)$, condition (\ref{eqdeltalower0}) is equivalent to $n_{\min}\geq O(\sqrt{n \log n})$.
+By modifying Lemma~\ref {teorandommatrix} as discussed in Section~\ref{proof.sec}, this condition can be relaxed to $n_{\min}\geq O(\sqrt{n})$.
+This is consistent with the state-of-the-art result in the community detection literature by spectral clustering [see, e.g., \citet{CCT2012}], and planted partition [see, e.g., \citet{GM2005,ST2007,OH2011,Ames2013,CSX2013}] where the within-group densities are usually assumed to be the same, so do the cross-group densities.
+The $O(\sqrt{n})$ barrier of the small cluster size is well known in the literature of planted clique problems; see \citet{DM2013} and the references therein.